 1. Determine if your content is discoverable

 So, first off: Is your content discoverable without having spent a fortune in paid traffic acquisition?
 This potential is why marketers are latching onto the Content Marketing and SEO convergence trend.
 As you may know, utilizing SEO best practices will make your content ideation more effective.
 First, select content topics that are of high value: those that are both relevant to your target audience and have high monthly search volume.
 Then, use products like BrightEdge Data Cube and Share of Voice reports to view the topics your competitors are ranking high for, but you’re not.
 Furthermore, you can use BrightEdge Intent Signal dashboard to refine your optimization business plans by evaluating whether these keywords have any chance to achieve organic listings above the fold on SERP.
-So, what key metrics should you use to find out if your content is discoverable?
+So, what key content marketing metrics should you use to find out if your content is discoverable?
 They are Impressions, Clicks, Click-Through Rate (CTR), and site visitors.

 - Impressions: How many times was your content visible on SERP?
 This metric helps you understand whether search engines find your content relevant to search keywords.